 At a siding near Munich we found Goering's armoured train.
 It was very beautiful and well designed, having a beautiful wine store, also some very beautiful bedrooms, a restaurant, a salon, conferences rooms, bathrooms.

-[The following section is an English translation of a paper by Gaston Eve, now in the archives of the Second French Armoured Division at the Fonds Historique Marechal Leclerc De Hautecloque, Paris]
+[ The following section is an English translation of a paper by Gaston Eve, now in the archives of the Second French Armoured Division at the Fonds Historique Marechal Leclerc De Hautecloque, Paris.
+The unit Gaston arrived in Berchtesgaden with was "Sous-groupment Barboteau", named after its commander. ]

-We [Tactical group Barboteu, named after its Commandant] arrived at Berchtesgaden in the afternoon of 4th May 1945 and on arrival we were allocated chalets occupied by very well off German families.
+We arrived at Berchtesgaden in the afternoon of 4th May 1945 and on arrival we were allocated chalets occupied by very well off German families.

 With the great dignity General Leclerc had asked us to maintain in our conduct in Germany, I asked the occupants of the chalet in which the crew were to eat and sleep, in my few words of German and a few words of English or French, to provide us with some food and beds.
 I also said that I needed to see immediately all who occupied the chalet whether of the family or its servants and employees.
 This was quickly done and on one side the family and its employees stood and on the other I and the crew.
 I said I was the "Panzer Fuhrer" knowing that Germans eulogised their own tank commanders and asked if anyone spoke French or English.
 Mercifully someone spoke good English.
 I said very briefly that I and my crew hated all Germans for the war they had caused.
 I said that they and their home would be respected by the crew but that I expected all that I asked to be done without question.
 I said that any weapons in the chalet must be produced now but that we would search the house thoroughly in any case.